Wormholes with matter haunted by conformally coupled ghosts: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work we have obtained exact solutions for wormhole geometries supported by a ghost scalar field that is conformally coupled to an anisotropic distribution of matter.
-The main features of the theory were explored, such as the scalar field phenomenology, the matter threading the wormhole and the role played by the non-minimal coupling.
-We verified that for a vanishing self-interaction potential, with a matter-scalar non-interaction, although the energy density of the ghost is strictly negative, the energy density of matter attains positive values.
+The main features of the theory were explored, such as the scalar field phenomenology, the matter threading the wormhole, and the role played by the nonminimal coupling.
+We verified that for a vanishing self-interaction potential, with a matter-scalar noninteraction, although the energy density of the ghost is strictly negative, the energy density of matter attains positive values.
 This effect was also shown to be possible for the coupled self-interacting case.
-Furthermore, specific traversability conditions were analysed for coupled massive ghosts, in the presence of a scalar potential.
+Furthermore, specific traversability conditions were analyzed for coupled massive ghosts, in the presence of a scalar potential.
 This extends several works already presented in the literature by allowing for a coupling between the scalar source and matter, in the Einsten frame.

-The geometrical aspects of conformal mappings in wormhole and black hole physics were explored in Ref.~\cite{Faraoni:2015paa,Hammad:2018ldj}.
-However, studies of wormholes within STT in the literature \cite{Bronnikov:2001ae,Bronnikov:2010tt,Darabi:2010je,Faraoni:2016ozb,Barcelo:1999hq,Hohmann:2018shl} neglect the extra matter source which couples to the scalar degree of freedom under the Weyl scaling Eq.~\eqref{weyl} and most conduct the analysis in the Jordan frame.
-Here, we have obtained exact solutions considering a general matter source, contemplated the scalar self-interacting case and, additionally, by doing the analysis in the Einstein frame, we were able to explicitly trace the effects arising from the interaction, which becomes evident in this gravitational frame.
+The geometrical aspects of conformal mappings in wormhole and black hole physics were explored in Refs.~\cite{Faraoni:2015paa,Hammad:2018ldj}.
+However, studies of wormholes within STTs in the literature \cite{Bronnikov:2001ae,Bronnikov:2010tt,Darabi:2010je,Faraoni:2016ozb,Barcelo:1999hq,Hohmann:2018shl} neglect the extra matter source which couples to the scalar degree of freedom under the Weyl scaling \eqref{weyl}, and most conduct the analysis in the Jordan frame.
+Here, we have obtained exact solutions considering a general matter source; contemplated the scalar self-interacting case; and, additionally, by doing the analysis in the Einstein frame, were able to explicitly trace the effects arising from the interaction, which becomes evident in this gravitational frame.